ember-nexus/api/docs/api-endpoints/user/post-token-old.md

 <!-- panels:start -->
 <!-- div:left-panel -->

+> [!WARNING]
+> You are looking at deprecated documentation.
+> The behavior described on this page will be removed in version 0.2.0.
-!> This is the original variant of the `POST /token` endpoint, which is deprecated since version 0.1.6.
-It will be removed in version 0.2.0.
+> For the up-to-date version of the `POST /token` endpoint, see [POST /token](/api-endpoints/user/post-token.md).

 Endpoint for creating new tokens.